cheqd/cheqd-infra-aws/README.md

 ## Step 7

-Check the services in ECS
+Check the services in ECS, if you can see the cluster, the service and the task running.